 /usr/bin/ansible-playbook, from any control node.
 You can use any computer that has Python installed on it as a control node - laptops, shared desktops, and servers can all run Ansible.
 However, you cannot use a Windows machine as a control node.
 You can have multiple control nodes.

-delegate_to keyword on a task.
-This delegation host will be any host where you have
+delegate_to keyword on VMware-specific tasks to execute them on any host where you have

 The units of code Ansible executes.
-Each module has a particular use, from creating virtual machines on vCenter to managing distributed virtual switches on vCenter environment.
+Each module has a particular use, from creating virtual machines on vCenter to managing distributed virtual switches in the vCenter environment.
 You can invoke a single module with a task, or invoke several different modules in a playbook.
-For an idea of how many modules Ansible includes, take a look at the list of VMware modules.
+For an idea of how many modules Ansible includes, take a look at the list of cloud modules, which includes VMware modules.

 Ordered lists of tasks, saved so you can run those tasks in that order repeatedly.
 Playbooks can include variables as well as tasks.
 Playbooks are written in YAML and are easy to read, write, share and understand.